kubernetes/enhancements/keps/sig-network/1672-tracking-terminating-endpoints/README.md

 ### Test Plan

-endpointslice controller unit tests:
+Unit tests:
-* Unit tests will validate pods with a deletion timestamp are included with condition.teriminating = true
+* endpointslice controller unit tests will validate pods with a deletion timestamp are included with condition.teriminating=true
-* Unit tests will validate that the ready condition can change for terminating endpoints
+* endpointslice controller unit tests will validate that the ready condition can change for terminating endpoints

-There will be no e2e tests since consumption of this new API is out-of-scope for this KEP.
-Any future KEP that consumes this API should have e2e tests to ensure behavior for terminating endpoints is correct.
+* endpointslice controller unit tests will validate that terminating condition is not set when feature gate is disabled.
+* API strategy unit tests to validate that terminating condition field cannot be set when feature gate is disabled.
+* API strategy unit tests to validate terminating condition is preserved if existing EndpointSlice has it set.

+E2E tests:
+* e2e test checking that terminating pods (deletionTimestamp != nil) result in terminating=true condition in EndpointSlice

 ### Graduation Criteria